hyperledger/identus-docs/documentation/docs/quick-start.md

 More advanced documentation and configuration options can be found [here](https://github.com/input-output-hk/atala-prism-mediator).

-Mediation runs automatically for you if you run the example application and the agent is started.
-Mediation is a process where we inform the mediator about how to reach our Edge Agent and will expose protocols for holder in order to help him fetch messages, change routing, etc.
+When running the SampleApp, the Cloud Agent starts, and mediation begins automatically.
+Mediation is a process where we inform the mediator about how to reach our Edge Agent and will expose protocols for the Holder to help him fetch messages, change routing, etc.

-If you are running the sample application just click on the "Start Agent" button.
+If you are running the SampleApp, click the "Start Agent" button.

 <Tabs>